Reservations

 The Laconia Airport circa 1943, when the airport was used for military aviation training during WWII.
 The airplanes have military insignia on them, and the men in the foreground are in uniform.

 A mid-1940s aerial view of the Laconia Airport.
+In this aerial view, the East-West runway runs from left to right.
 The back of this postcard read, “SKYHAVEN, INC., operating Laconia’s Modern Airport, provides friendly facilities in the heart of New Hampshire’s summer and winter playground.”
-The East-West runway runs from left to right.
+Skyhaven Aviation was the first commercial operator at the airport.

 The North-South runway, numbered Runway 17-35, was 150′ wide by 3500′ long.
 In 1976, Runway 17-35 was closed permanently.
 The reason for the closure was that the approaches could not be maintained, and the runway could not be extended to meet modern standards.